 Think about future developments around your prospective new home.
 Maybe there will be another building going up right next to you that’s exactly like yours.
 That could make things difficult to sell or rent or could end up blocking the view you love so much.

 Another great thing to pay attention to is how many elevators a building has.
 Think about the ratio of elevators to condos in the building.
 If there are few elevators to a lot of condos, that’s something worth noting.

-If, in fact, the limited number of elevators is an indicator of poor quality construction, this will likely mean future maintenance payments.
+In fact, a limited number of elevators is an indicator of poor quality construction.
+This will likely mean future maintenance payments.
 What’s important to know about Panama is that buildings generally do not accrue large homeowners’ association balances.

 This means that when larger maintenance issues or repair needs do come up, you can expect those things to come out of your pocket.
-It’s a good idea to keep a little bit of cash on hand when it comes time to do things like paint, resurface the tiles of the pool, or general unexpected maintenance.
+It’s a good idea to keep a little bit of cash on hand when it comes time to do things like paint or resurface the tiles of the pool.